 It doesn’t get much more basic than this.
 One of the easiest ways to connect with other moms is to search for meet up groups in your area.
 The best part about this method is that these moms are also intentionally seeking the same thing out that you are—connection with other moms!
 If you’ve never checked them out, go to www.meetup.com.
 You can easily find a list of groups in your area.

-If you’re a Facebooker and a part of any kind of local mommy group or page related to baby wearing, breastfeeding, cloth diapers, or even buy and sell, you can easily put out an open invitation for a playdate and see what mothers might oblige.
+If you’re on Facebook and a part of any local mommy group or page related to babywearing, breastfeeding, cloth diapers, or even buy and sell, you can easily put out an open invitation for a playdate and see what mothers might oblige.
 Depending on how connected you are with the page, you may already feel like you’ve been friends forever.
-Just virtually. 😉 So why not make it official?
+Just virtually.
+So why not make it official?

 3. Church Bible Study

 Churches are great ways to connect with other moms and families.
-And many churches offer bible studies for moms where childcare is provided.
+And many churches offer Bible studies for moms where childcare is provided.
 This gives you both a small break from the kiddos while simultaneously letting you form some meaningful friendships with other moms.
-It has always been my favorite way to connect with other moms because I can actually talk for extended periods of time unlike at the park where I might have to start a sentence then chase a child down off a rock wall. 😉
+It has always been my favorite way to make mom friends because I can talk for extended periods of time, unlike at the park where I might have to start a sentence then chase a child down off a rock wall.

 4. The Park

 Speaking of the park, I cannot tell you how many times moms have engaged me in conversation while simply hanging out with my little ones at the park.
 They are naturally there doing the same thing you are doing, and normally because they are at the same park you are, they don’t live far away.
 If you notice your children are having a good time playing, you can easily ask if there might be another time that would work to meet up and let the little ones play again.
 You would be surprised how easily their response might be, “Yes!”